omgmog/omgmog.github.com/_posts/2014/2014-08-10-review-of-the-tronsmart-mars-g01-game-pad.md

 title: The Tronsmart Mars G01 Game Pad
 tags: [hardware, gamepad, review]
 archived: true
+archived_comments:
+- author: "Ricardo Ferreira"
+  date: August 14, 2014
+  content: |
+    HiHow does the dpad are?
+- author: "Max Glenister"
+  date: August 14, 2014
+  content: |
+    The dpad is good, feels similar to ps3 controller, quite "spongey".
+- author: "Luis Mosqueira Muñoz"
+  date: August 26, 2014
+  content: |
+    How is the analog response?
+Are a noticiable "dead zone" in the analog?
+During this time, can you use it with a PS3?
+- author: "fransfebri"
+  date: August 29, 2014
+  content: |
+    I also want to ask about the analog dead zone.
+I have used G910 and the dead zone is annoying.
+Also are the triggers recognized as analog triggers and not buttons in both Windows and Android?
+To test the buttons and sticks on Windows, you can go to device and printer, right click on the gamepad and choose properties (or something, I forgot).
+The analog dead zone is especially important because if there's a hardware dead zone (like in G910) then you stuck with it and can't change it.
+I would prefer no dead zone and if it's off center, then just use the built in calibration tool from Windows.
+I mostly use G910 on Windows and some games (like racing or fps) are much harder than it should be because of the dead zone.
+- author: "Max Glenister"
+  date: August 29, 2014
+  content: |
+    I'll take a look at the deadzone tonight and get back to you.
+- author: "Max Glenister"
+  date: August 29, 2014
+  content: |
+    See @fransfebri:disqus's post further down, I'll test the deadzone of the controller later today.The box says that it supports PS3, but unfortunately I've not got one at hand to test it with.
+- author: "Mocha"
+  date: September 17, 2014
+  content: |
+    I was playing dungeon hunter 4 on Android with it and sometimes it vibrates and sometimes it doesn't.
+Any thoughts?
+- author: "Babu"
+  date: July 25, 2016
+  content: |
+    Can some one help me with online portal where this product sells???link or something?https://twitter.com/latesto...
 ---

 A different sort of review today, the [Mars G01 Game Pad from Tronsmart](http://www.tronsmart.com/Item/80).